Mohamed-Elsafty23/Modelling-fire-frequency-in-Kenya/README.md

 ## 📝 Citation

+This code is based on:
+Komondi. (n.d.).
+Komondi/Modelling-Fire-frequency-in-Kenya.
+GitHub. https://github.com/Komondi/Modelling-fire-frequency-in-Kenya.

 If you use this code or methodology in your research, please cite the associated publication: "A Bayesian Model for Predicting Fire Frequency in Kenya."

-## 📄 License

-This project is open source.
-Please refer to the LICENSE file for details.

 ---